Starting with a weedy mess is normal and, if this is the case for you, my video has tips for clearing ground with no dig.

-Advice which may be applicable to your situation – take the bits which work for you.
+Here is advice that may be applicable to your situation – take the bits which work for you.
 Every site is different, every gardener has different needs, abilities and resources.

 Allotments are big, too big for most people to dig over and clear in a weekend.
-However you can mulch any size area quickly, with cardboard or polythene – see my video about clearing weeds without digging.
+However you can mulch any sized area quickly, with cardboard or polythene – see my video about clearing weeds without digging.

 The key point is to starve weeds of light.